DON'T EAT TO LIVE. LIVE TO EAT!

 Once you’re happy that you have a nice even distribution, cover with cling film to maintain the moisture, and set the bowl in the fridge.

-10 minutes before you’re ready to serve take the bowl out of the fridge, slice the bread diagonally in 1 inch thick slices, (about 2 cm), arrange on a serving platter and evenly spread a nice dollop of the congreco on each slice.
+10 minutes before you’re ready to serve take the bowl out of the fridge, slice the bread diagonally in 2 cm slices, (about 1 inch), arrange on a serving platter and evenly spread a nice dollop of the congreco on each slice.

 If you’re really out to impress, garnish the plate with well drained and dry greens and top each slice with half a cherry tomato, olive or shaved carrot.

 This is an incredibly tasty Greek recipe a Polish girl from Illinois gave to me one time after we met in Canada.
 But, the first time I ate it was in Boston with some friends visiting from California on their way to England.
 I've made it countless times and featured it in every restaurant where I had a say in the menu.
-It’s fast and easy and any leftovers keep well for two to three days, so make extra if you want.
+It’s fast and easy and any leftovers keep well for a day od two, so make extra if you want.

 After setting the rice to steam or boil, clean the chicken and rub in some oregano, crushed black pepper and thyme Q. B. Heat the wine in a pan and start the chicken.
 If you have any olive juice from the olives add a little in with the wine.
 Over a low flame the chicken will take about the same amount of time as the rice.
 Monitor both closely and adjust as needed.